aksharag/Springboard/README.md

 # Springboard
-My submissions for springboard course
+My submissions for springboard course on AI/ML